Multi-Crew Coordination Training

 Typically, the 3rd Crew Member is responsible for the winch or underslung operations and therefore is in constant communication with the pilot.
 The better the team is with respect to coordination, the better the mission goal will be accomplished.

-3rd Crew training can be part of the regular pilot training to make the training even more efficient.
+3rd Crew Member training can be part of the regular pilot training, thus improving training efficiency.